AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/content-transfer-tool/handling-large-content-repositories.md

 s3SecretKey=--REDACTED--
 ````

-### 4. Extracting with AzCopy
+### 4. Extracting with AzCopy {#extracting-azcopy}

 With the above configuration file in place, the AzCopy pre-copy phase will run as part of every subsequent extraction.
 To prevent it from running, you can rename this file or remove it.

 1. Begin an extraction from the CTT UI.
-Refer to Running the Content Transfer Tool and the Extraction Process for more details.
+Refer to [Running the Content Transfer Tool](/help/move-to-cloud-service/content-transfer-tool/using-content-transfer-tool.md#running-tool) and the [Extraction Process](/help/move-to-cloud-service/content-transfer-tool/using-content-transfer-tool.md#extraction-process) for more details.
 1. Confirm the following line is printed in the extraction log:

 ```
 c.a.g.s.m.commons.ContentExtractor - *************** Beginning AzCopy Pre-Copy phase ***************
 ```